Major League Baseball rivalries: New York Mets vs. Philadelphia Phillies

 As the rivalry has intensified in recent years, the teams have battled more often for playoff position.
 The Mets won the division in 2006, while the Phillies won five consecutive division titles from 2007 to 2011.
-The Phillies' 2007 championship was won on the last day of the season as the Mets lost a seven-game lead with 17 games remaining.
+The Phillies' 2007 championship was notable given they won it on the last day of the season as the Mets lost a seven-game lead with 17 games remaining.
 The Phillies broke the Curse of Billy Penn to win the 2008 World Series, while the Mets' last title came in the 1986 World Series.

 In 2015, the Mets won the National League Championship Series for their fifth pennant while the Phillies entered a rebuild phase.
 The Mets beat the Phillies 14 times and lost 5 for a lopsided season series.
 The season still provided contentious moments such as, Mets pitcher Matt Harvey drilling Phillies 2nd baseman Chase Utley in retaliation for Mets players getting hit by Phillies pitchers, a benches clearing argument between Phillies coach Larry Bowa in regards to a quick pitch by Hansel Robles and a bat flip by Daniel Murphy.

-There is a long-standing bitter rivalry between the sports fans from New York City and Philadelphia, which are approximately two hours apart by car, also between the New York Giants and the Philadelphia Eagles in the National Football League, and the New York Rangers and the Philadelphia Flyers in National Hockey League.
+There is a long-standing bitter rivalry between the sports fans from New York City and Philadelphia, which are approximately two hours apart by car, seen also between the New York Giants and the Philadelphia Eagles in the National Football League, and the New York Rangers and the Philadelphia Flyers in National Hockey League.
 Games between the two teams at Citi Field and Citizens Bank Park are often very intense, hard-hitting affairs, as each home crowd does its best to create an unfriendly, sometimes volatile atmosphere for any visiting-team fans.

+The first postseason meeting between the Phillies and Mets occurred in 2024, with the Mets defeating the Phillies in the NLDS in four games.

+Washington Nationals vs. Philadelphia Phillies

+The rivalry between the Washington Nationals and Philadelphia Phillies extends back to the Nationals' original tenure as the Montreal Expos.
+Previously the Expos–Phillies rivalry, the two teams repeatedly battled for control of the division in the early 1980s and mid 1990s.
+Following the franchise's relocation to Washington DC in 2005; the rivalry increased in geographic tension due to Washington's proximity to Philadelphia.
+The rivalry quickly spiked in intensity during the 2010s after Nationals team management introduced a campaign to block Phillies fans from overtaking home games.
+In 2019; star-outfielder Bryce Harper further fueled tensions after signing a 13-year $330 million contract with the Phillies as a free agent.
+The Nationals later won the 2019 World Series during the first year of Harper's absence.
+The Phillies currently lead the series 482–445, but the Nationals lead the postseason series: The Expos defeated the Phillies 3–2 in the 1981 NLDS.